Table of Contents

 Schools, colleges, research institutes, and industries that work with chemicals that are volatile, have low boiling points, and produce toxic vapors and fumes need to install laboratory or fume hoods.
 These filter and purify the air, emitting it outside or recirculating it into the lab.
 They absorb air from inside and around the fume hood when switched on.
 Even when the laboratory hood sash is closed, it can still pull in and purify air.

-Which experiments need to be performed inside a laboratory hood?
+Which dangerous experiments need to be performed inside a laboratory hood?

 Schools, colleges, research institutes and industries have separate categories of experiments that need a laboratory hood.